-responsibility becomes.
+of management.
+Where systems are badly constructed and clear chains of responsibility are not in place, accidents will be more likely to occur.
+However, this also makes it more difficult to assess the liability of the corporate entity; the larger the entity is, the more onerous the task of tracing responsibility becomes.
 This problem is particularly acute with the strict application of the identification doctrine in England.
-As Wells puts it: "... [t]he larger and more diffuse the company structure, the easier it will be for it to avoid liability."
+As Wells puts it: "... [t]he larger and more diffuse the company structure, the easier it will be for it to avoid liability."17

 1.10 The difficulty is well illustrated by two English cases.
-In R v Kiteand OLL Ltd a one-man company was convicted of manslaughter when the managing director was convicted.
-This contrasts with the outcome of P&OEuropean Ferries (Dover) Ltd which arose from a ferry disaster in Zebruggee harbour in which 188 people died.
-The report of the official inquiry was highly disparaging of the company stating that "[f]rom top to bottom the body corporate was infected with the disease of sloppiness."
-Notwithstanding the findings of the formal investigation that the company's procedures were severely lacking, the company avoided liability as no one human person could be found liable for manslaughter.
-The lack of a clear system of responsibility, which was the cause of the disaster in the first place, also led to the dismissal of the case.
+In R v Kite and OLL Ltd18 a one-man company was convicted of manslaughter when the managing director was convicted.
+This contrasts with the outcome of R v P&O European Ferries (Dover) Ltd19 which arose from a ferry disaster in Zebruggee harbour in which 188 people died.
+The report of the official inquiry20 was highly disparaging of the company, stating that "[f]rom top to bottom the body corporate was infected with the disease of sloppiness."21 Notwithstanding the findings of the formal investigation that the company's procedures were severely lacking, the company avoided liability as no one human person could be found liable for manslaughter.
+The lack of a clear system of responsibility, which was the cause of the disaster in the first place, also led to the dismissal of the case.22

 1.11 It could be argued that the Kite and OLL case was not a corporate manslaughter case at all but rather a personal manslaughter case relating to the conduct of a small enterprise that happened to be incorporated.
-It is comparable to the Irish case People (DPP) v Cullagh which was also a gross negligence manslaughter conviction arising out of the operation of a small business.
-The Commission has concluded however that these cases illustrate, by way of contrast with the P&O case that there is a need for a statutory formulation which should take account of different sizes of corporate entities to which the offence would apply and recommends accordingly.
+It is comparable to the Irish case People (DPP) v Cullagh23 which was also a gross negligence manslaughter conviction arising out of the operation of a small business.24 The Commission has concluded however that these cases illustrate by way of contrast with the P&O case that there is a need for a

-&lt;sup>17 Wells "Manslaughter and Corporate Crime" (1989) (139)(6415) New Law Journal 931.
+17 Wells "Manslaughter and Corporate Crime" (1989) (139)(6415) New Law Journal 931.
 See also Wells "The Corporate Manslaughter Proposals: Pragmatism, Paradox and Peninsularity" [1996] Crim LR 545, at 550-552.

-&lt;sup>18 Winchester Crown Court, 8 December 1994; The Independent 9 December 1994.
+18 Winchester Crown Court, 8 December 1994; The Independent 9 December 1994.

-&lt;sup>19 (1991) 93 Cr App R 72.
+19 (1991) 93 Cr App R 72.

-&lt;sup>20 Sheen Report of Investigation of Herald of Free Enterprise (Report of Court No. 8074 HMSO 1987).
+20 Sheen Report of Investigation of Herald of Free Enterprise (Report of Court No. 8074 HMSO 1987).